confirmationbias616/weather_db/README.md

 * Smooth out the fluctuations on the averages.
 There’s no reason for the 2 degree jump in average from one day to the next.
 Completely throws off the model.

+* convert all temperatures to absoute-zero scale (Kelvin) so that they can be handled with more ease
+    * We could divide all the forecasted and recorded tmeperatures by that day's historical averages

 * Plot latitude vs longitude to get a feel for location distribution.
 Overlay on map?

 * In the post-mortem script, identify how many locations were better served by TWN than ML.
 Same for EC.
 So many stats can be pulled from this.
 Can we even use it as a metric in the outer hyperparameterization loop?!